dealing-with-climate-impacts/dealing-with-climate-impacts.github.io/_pages/landingpage.md

 Global warming affects living-conditions on Earth.
 The civil society and political stakeholders on the communal level are therefore faced with the challenge of implementing climate change mitigation and adaptation to protect people from direct and indirect consequences of the climate crisis.
 This 4-days transdisciplinary workshop for practitioners and scientists aims at developing and evaluating best practices in local climate action by bringing together people engaged in climate action on a societal, political and scientific level.

-## Date and venue

-- 23.-26.11.2023, Heidelberg, Germany
-- 15 participants and up to 5 BAN-internal organizers / experts / facillitators /helpers
-- Housing at the Youth Hostel in Heidelberg
-- Conference rooms at Heidelberg Center for the Environment (Marsiliuskolleg) and visit at Klimaarena in Sinsheim

 ## Learning goals

 - understand the direct and indirect risks from local climate change through extreme heat and flood